wsydney76/craft-solrsearch/README.md

 ### Events handled by the plugin

-The Plugins listens to the following events:
+The Plugins listens to the following events for Entry/Product element types:

 * `EVENT_AFTER_SAVE` (adds / deletes the solr record depending on an entries status)
 * `EVENT_AFTER_DELETE`
-* `EVENT_AFTER_RESTORE`
+* `EVENT_AFTER_RESTORE` (Entry only)

-### Specify the entries to be used for 'Update All'
+### Specify the elements to be used for 'Update All'

-The plugin uses an event to let the project specify the entries to be indexed when 'Update all' is called either via the Solr Search Utility in the Control Panel or via the CLI command.
+The plugin uses an event to let the project specify the elements to be indexed when 'Update all' is called either via the Solr Search Utility in the Control Panel or via the CLI command.

 ````
-use wsydney76\solrsearch\events\GetAllEntriesForSolrSearchEvent;
+use wsydney76\solrsearch\events\GetAllElementsForSolrSearchEvent;
 use wsydney76\solrsearch\services\SearchService;

 ...